Skip to content

 Answer: John Hancock, as President of the Continental Congress, on August 2, 1776.
 His signature was the largest and most prominent on the document.

-Why it stumps people: Hancock is the layup.
+Hancock is the layup.
 The date is the stump.
-The Declaration was adopted on July 4, 1776, but most delegates signed it on August 2.
-The famous signing scene depicted in paintings conflates the two events.
+The Declaration was adopted on July 4, 1776, but most delegates didn’t sign until August 2.
+The famous signing scene in the paintings smushes those two separate events into one.

 39. Which US state existed as an independent republic for nearly a decade before joining the Union?
 (Medium)